tmpg/secws/lab200/lab200_network_encryption.md

 [oracle@secdb lab02_network]$
 ```

-From ol68, verify that we can no longer connect from an 11gR2 client:
+From **dbclient**, verify that we can no longer connect from an 11gR2 client:

 ```
 [oracle@dbclient lab02_network]$ <copy>./check_client_11gR2.sh</copy>